 Meanwhile a new chap has arrived in lego-land.
 He’s wearing a chef’s hat, obviously likes a pint, and bearing in mind he’s matey with the snowman, he is presumably good with snow.
 I wonder how he will get on?

 14 December 2009 (Monday) - Stuff

-club, I’m very proud to be a member of it.
-But it’s not the first
+I’m very proud to be a member of it.
+But it’s not the first astronomical

-astronomical society of which I’ve been a member.
-The first one was some
+society of which I’ve been a member.
+The first one was some thirty five years

 One such episode nearly happened last night.
 According to the Internet, last night was the Geminid meteor shower.
 I stuck my head out the back door.
 It was cold and cloudy, so I came back inside and had another cup of coffee.
 I expect we will get a video show of the shower at the club meeting on Friday, but I can’t help but wonder how many people up and down the country stood outside in the cold, shivering, desperately hoping for a break in the clouds.